The most famous lost songs and unreleased albums

 Green Day - Cigarettes and Valentines

 This was the album that was due to follow up 2000’s Warning, but according to legend, the master tapes were stolen, leaving only a bunch of rough mixes.
-Billie Joe Armstrong claimed that the theft was a “blessing in disguise” as it prompted the trip to start again from scratch, resulting in the career-boosting American Idiot in 2004.
-Some of the songs reported to be on the record included Cigarettes and Valentines, Too Much Too Soon, Waste Away, Sleepyhead, and Dropout - the unreleased title track was played live as you can hear.
+Billie Joe Armstrong claimed that the theft was a “blessing in disguise” as it prompted the trio to start again from scratch, resulting in the career-boosting American Idiot in 2004.
+Some of the songs reported to be on the record included Cigarettes And Valentines, Too Much Too Soon, Waste Away, Sleepyhead, and Dropout - the unreleased title track was played live as you can hear.